ChrisBuilds/terminaltexteffects/README.md

-                        File to read input from --version, -v         show program's version number and exit --random-effect, -R   Randomly select an effect to apply --include-effects INCLUDE_EFFECTS [INCLUDE_EFFECTS ...]
+                        File to read input from --version, -v         show program's version number and exit --random-effect, -R   Randomly select an effect to apply --seed SEED           Seed to use for random effect selection --include-effects INCLUDE_EFFECTS [INCLUDE_EFFECTS ...]
                         Space-separated list of Effects to include when randomly selecting an effect --exclude-effects EXCLUDE_EFFECTS [EXCLUDE_EFFECTS ...]
                         Space-separated list of Effects to exclude when randomly selecting an effect --tab-width (int > 0)
                         Number of spaces to use for a tab character.
-  --xterm-colors        Convert any colors specified in 24-bit RBG hex to the closest 8-bit XTerm-256 color.
+  --xterm-colors        Convert any colors specified in 24-bit RGB hex to the closest 8-bit XTerm-256 color.
   --no-color            Disable all colors in the effect.
   --terminal-background-color (XTerm [0-255] OR RGB Hex [000000-ffffff])
-                        The background color of you terminal.
+                        The background color of your terminal.
 Used to determine the appropriate color for fade-in/out within effects.
   --existing-color-handling {always,dynamic,ignore}
                         Specify handling of existing 8-bit and 24-bit ANSI color sequences in the input data.
 3-bit and 4-bit sequences are not supported. 'always' will always use the input colors, ignoring any effect specific colors. 'dynamic' will leave it to the effect implementation to apply input colors. 'ignore' will ignore the colors in